The-Outsider-97/Raspberry-Pi-5-AI-Media-PC/README.md

-# Raspberry Pi 5 AI Media PC
+# PRAIM PC: Raspberry Pi 5 AI Media PC

 This document captures the final hardware, capabilities, and how to assemble & use your Raspberry Pi 5–based media PC with vision and room-sensing.